csh3/stFormer/README.md

 The current version was pretrained on a combined corpus of two Visium datasets respectively from human developmental intestine and myocardial infarction heart tissue.
 The pretraining data totally comprises about 0.58 million spatially resolved cells.
 The framework is scalable to large pretraining corpus.

 ## 2. Installation
-You can install stFormer by the following command:
+You can install stFormer with the following command:

 ```
 git clone https://github.com/csh3/stFormer.git